 Sometimes the space in your travel van doesn’t allow for cabinets to have full support where they need.
 Floating cabinets get best supported with ceiling or floor beams.
 There is also hardware that you should buy when setting up ceiling support for your van cabinet.

 Abroad Reach, and Travel suggests that floor and ceiling support is crucial for van cabinets.
 Several methods for floor and ceiling supported cabinets in your van, and all of them used at once, are acceptable.
-Making your cabinets more heavy-duty anchored to your vehicle’s walls or metal frame is a good idea for all van cabinet styles.
+Making your cabinets more heavy-duty anchored to your vehicle’s walls or metal frame with proper anchors is a good idea for all van cabinet styles.

 When you make the van cabinets’ walls that much thicker, they are less likely to become detached in an accident or while driving.
 Large wooden cabinets that come detached while your van is moving could cause dangerous situations, injury, or even death.

 For your cabinets to get properly secured, anchored, and supported at the ceiling in floor levels, follow these steps:

 - Before you install your cabinets in your van, cut 2x4s with a saw into proper lengths around the cabinet area.

 - Screw the 2×4 lengths into the van’s floor so that they are lined up right in front of where the face of the cabinets will be.

 - Place drill and screw bolts through the floor for added security.
 Toilet bolts work great for this.
 A thru-bolt out the bottom of your floor is crucial for the support system’s integrity and security.